blaugold/conf/README.md

 - JSON files
 - YAML files

-Sources override each other in a specific order, that can be configured.
+Sources override each other in a configurable order.

 ## Installation